nus-cs2113-AY2122S1/tp/docs/DeveloperGuide.md

 The command for deleting entry is implemented by the `DeleteEntryCommand` class that extends `Command`.

-Given below is an example usage scenario and how the delete entry mechanism behaves at each step.
+Given below is an example of how the "delete entry" mechanism behaves at each step.

 1. User inputs `journal delete_entry n/CS2113 e/HW` \
    i. `Click` receives the input. \
    ii. `Parser` calls `parser.parseCommand(userInput)` to parse the input.
-2. Creating `DeleteEntryCommand` object.
+2. Create `DeleteEntryCommand` object.
 3. DeleteEntryCommand execution. \
    i. `DeleteEntryCommand` calls `ParserJournal.parseDeleteEntryCommand(userInput, storage)` to get notebook name and entry name. \